Courrèges: Yolanda Zobel, 2018–2020

-Nicolas de Felice, 2020–present
+Nicolas de Felice, 2020–2026

 Adrien Da Maia was appointed CEO in March 2020.
 Nicolas de Felice was appointed artistic director in September 2020 and presented his first collection in March 2021. de Felice previously worked under Nicolas Ghesquière at both Balenciaga and Louis Vuitton.

 Under Da Maia's and de Felice's control the brand started gaining traction in the fashion industry with more than half of its customers (who purchased de Felices debut collection) being new.
 Benjamin Simmenauer (professor at Institut Français de la Mode) said in an interview with Vogue Business that “He [de Felice] has brought back the youth component of the brand identity, stripping it from its more conceptual or avant garde elements.”
 Whilst Laure Hériard Dubreuil said “The reinvented Courrèges by Nicolas di Felice is exactly what we want right now — heritage, modern, sexy, chic, Parisienne, worldwide — a new twist to the perfect [post-lockdown] uniform,”.

 Under Da Maia's and de Felice's control the brand started re-gaining traction in the fashion industry with more than half of its customers (who purchased de Felices debut collection) being new.
 Benjamin Simmenauer (professor at Institut Français de la Mode) said in an interview with Vogue Business that “He [de Felice] has brought back the youth component of the brand identity, stripping it from its more conceptual or avant garde elements.”
 Whilst Laure Hériard Dubreuil said “The reinvented Courrèges by Nicolas di Felice is exactly what we want right now — heritage, modern, sexy, chic, Parisienne, worldwide — a new twist to the perfect [post-lockdown] uniform,”.

 The house re-launched its menswear line in 2021.

 In a 2021 interview with L'Officiel Paris, de Felice when asked about his vision for Courrèges said “When you remodel a house, you must obviously respect its heritage.
 But there is also a moment when it is your own vision that you have to put forward.
 I offer simple things.
 I have no intellectual pretensions, even if I think a lot.”

 An exhibit dedicated to the artistic struggles of the LGBTQI+ community was developed at Centre Pompidou in collaboration with Courrèges called “Over the Rainbow”.

-The brands revenue doubled in 2023, continuing strong growth under de Felice.
+The brands revenue doubled in 2023, continuing strong growth under Di Felice.

+In March 2026, it was announced that Di Felice would be stepping down from his role to "focus on personal projects.".
+Drew Henry was then appointed to the position of artistic director, with his first collection set to be presented in September 2026.
+Henry began has career at Celine, moving to work at the house of Phoebe Philo, then at JW Anderson, and most recently working at Burberry under Daniel Lee.